-As outlined in 7.7 above, each working level group keeps its parent informed of the progress of the collaborative work.
-When the work has progressed to a point where a schedule for synchronized approval can be established with a degree of confidence, it is important for the two working level groups to jointly plan the specific steps, taking into account scheduled dates of the ITU-T SG and JTC 1 SC meetings.
+As outlined in 7.7 above, each Working Level Group keeps its parent informed of the progress of the collaborative work.
+When the work has progressed to a point where a schedule for synchronized approval can be established with a degree of confidence, it is important for the two Working Level Groups to jointly plan the specific steps, taking into account scheduled dates of the ITU-T SG and JTC 1 SC meetings.
 Figure 5 shows the necessary alignment that needs to be achieved between the two approval processes.

-When the two working level groups decide that the draft has reached a point of maturity and that the synchronized approval process should commence, each parent is advised of the decision.
+When the two Working Level Groups decide that the draft has reached a point of maturity and that the synchronized approval process should commence, each parent is advised of the decision.

-For the first level of balloting on the JTC 1 side, the SC secretariat registers the Working Draft as a Committee Draft (CD), Proposed Draft Amendment (PDAM), or Proposed Draft Technical Report (PDTR) and distributes it for letter ballot to the National Bodies of the SC.
-The ballot period is normally three months but can be extended up to six months.
+For the first level of balloting on the JTC 1 side, the SC secretariat registers the Working Draft as a Committee Draft (CD), Proposed Draft Amendment (PDAM), Proposed Draft Technical Report (PDTR) or proposed Draft Technical Specification (PDTS), and distributes it for letter ballot to the National Bodies of the SC.
+The ballot period is two, three or four months.
 At the same time, the draft text is distributed to the ITU-T SG members for review and comment.
 ITU-T member comments should be provided within the same time period.

-Responses from National Bodies to the CD, PDAM, or PDTR ballot are collected by the SC secretariat and distributed in a Summary of Voting Report.
+Responses from National Bodies to the CD, PDAM, PDTR or PDTS ballot are collected by the SC secretariat and distributed in a Summary of Voting Report.
 ITU-T members will comment by means of contributions to the SG.
-Both sets of responses are to be made available to each of the two working level groups.
+Both sets of responses are to be made available to each of the two Working Level Groups.

-The two working level groups should coordinate their efforts in resolving all received comments and drafting the revised text.
-If the changes are substantive, a second CD, PDAM, or PDTR ballot and comment period for ITU-T members will be necessary.
+The two Working Level Groups should coordinate their efforts in resolving all received comments and drafting the revised text.
+If the changes are substantive, a second CD, PDAM, PDTR or PDTS ballot and comment period for ITU-T members will be necessary.

-When the issues have been resolved to the satisfaction of both working level groups, the draft will be elevated to the next level of approval.
-The document will be registered as a DIS or DAM and circulated for a five-month ballot by ITTF to the members of ISO and IEC.
-A DTR is circulated for a three month letter ballot at the JTC 1 level.
+When the issues have been resolved to the satisfaction of both Working Level Groups, the draft will be elevated to the next level of approval.
+The document will be registered as a DIS or DAM and circulated for a three-month ballot (following a two-month translation period) by ITTF to the members of ISO and IEC.
+A DTR or DTS is circulated for a three to six month letter ballot at the JTC 1 level.
 At the same time the document will be submitted to the SG secretariat.
 The text will be circulated as an SG document for review and comment.
 ITU-T member comments should be provided within the same time period so that all responses can be considered together.
 Also during this time period, the ITTF and the TSB will review the text and submit their comments.

 It is at this point where synchronization is critical.
 The first controlling factor is the date of the ITU-T SG or WP meeting where determination (TAP) or consent (AAP) is to be obtained.
 At this meeting, the text must be at the DIS, DAM or DTR level in ISO/IEC.
-The second controlling factor is that the DIS, DAM or DTR ballot resolution meeting must have produced the final text for ITU-T approval:
+The second controlling factor is that the DIS, DAM, DTR or DTS ballot resolution meeting must have produced the final text for ITU-T approval:

-a) for TAP, by 4 months before the SG meeting where approval is to be obtained so that the TSB Director can issue a letter announcing the intent to approve the Recommendation at the upcoming SG meeting; b) for AAP, by 2 months after the SG meeting where consent was obtained so that the TSB Director can announce the Last Call for approval of the Recommendation.
+- a) for TAP, by 4 months before the SG meeting where approval is to be obtained so that the TSB Director can issue a letter announcing the intent to approve the Recommendation at the upcoming SG meeting; - b) for AAP, by 2 months after the SG meeting where consent was obtained so that the TSB Director can announce the Last Call for approval of the Recommendation.